hirosystems/ordhook/README.md

 To optimize their experience with scanning, developers have a few knobs they can play with:

-- Use of adequate values for `start_block` and `end_block` in predicates will drastically improved the speed.
+- Use of adequate values for `start_block` and `end_block` in predicates will drastically improve the speed.
-- Networking: reducing the amount of networks hops between the chainhook process and the bitcoind process can also help a lot.
+- Networking: reducing the number of network hops between the chainhook process and the bitcoind process can also help a lot.

 ---
 ## Development workflow for Stacks chainhooks